isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
 However, Federated calling is supported.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

-## <a name="visio-online-features"></a>Características de Visio Online
+## <a name="visio-for-the-web-features"></a>Visio para las características Web
 <a name="BM3_Skype"> </a>

-Visio online está disponible para Office 365 Germany.
-For more information about Visio Online, see the [Visio Online Service Description](../visio-online-service-description/visio-online-service-description.md).
+Visio for the Web está disponible para Office 365 Germany.
+Para obtener más información acerca de Visio para la web, vea la [Descripción de servicio Web de Visio](../visio-online-service-description/visio-online-service-description.md).